-It is important to capture the sequence of events e.g. cultivation, sowing, harvesting, fertiliser applications and irrigation, as this will have an impact on nutrient cycling.
+It is important to capture the sequence of events, e.g. cultivation, sowing, harvesting, fertiliser applications and irrigation, as this will have an impact on nutrient cycling.

-All management activities and events occurring during the reporting year and the year before are recorded month by month using the crop rotation table.
-The table uses icons to depict the sequence of events and the inferred crop status.
-Fodder crop rotations are less complex than arable crop sequences and require information over a one year period only.
-For additional information on data entry into the crop rotation page refer to Appendix 7.
-A separate Crop block should be established where at least one of the following situations occur (as stated in section 1.3):
+All management activities and events occurring during the reporting year and, if required, the year before, must be recorded month-by-month using the crop rotation table.
+This table uses icons to depict the sequence of events and the inferred crop status.

+The type of the block used (Crop or Fodder crop) will depend on the crop(s) sown and the length of the crop rotation.
+See section 1.3 to determine which block type to use.
+For additional information on data entry into the crop rotation page, refer to Appendix 7 which provides examples of the data entry process.